Pen name: Europe and the United States

 Occasionally, a pen name is employed to avoid overexposure.
 Prolific authors for pulp magazines often had two and sometimes three short stories appearing in one issue of a magazine; the editor would create several fictitious author names to hide this from readers.
-Robert A. Heinlein wrote stories under pseudonyms of Anson MacDonald (a combination of his middle name and his then wife's maiden name) and Caleb Strong so that more of his works could be published in a single magazine.
+Robert A. Heinlein wrote stories under the pseudonyms of Anson MacDonald (a combination of his middle name and his then-wife's maiden name) and Caleb Strong so that more of his works could be published in a single magazine.
 Stephen King published four novels under the name Richard Bachman because publishers did not feel the public would buy more than one novel per year from a single author.
 Eventually, after critics found a large number of style similarities, publishers revealed Bachman's true identity.